dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 When running `dbt sqlfluff` from the dbt Cloud CLI, the following are important behaviors to consider:

-- dbt will read the `.sqlfluff` file if it exists for any custom configurations you might have.
+- dbt reads the `.sqlfluff` file, if it exists, for any custom configurations you might have.
 - For continuous integration/continuous development (CI/CD) workflows, your project must have a `dbt_cloud.yml` file and you have successfully run commands from within this dbt project.
 - An SQLFluff command will return an exit code of 0 if it ran without any file violations.
 This dbt behavior differs from SQLFluff behavior, where a linting violation returns a non-zero exit code. dbt Labs plans on addressing this in a later release.